-A copayment applies to most covered services.
+CopaymentA copayment applies to most covered services.
 It is either a fixed percentage of the eligible charge or a fixed dollar amount.
 Exception: For services provided at a participating facility, your copayment is based on the lower of the facility's actual charge or the maximum allowable fee.
 You owe a copayment even if the facility's actual charge is less than the maximum allowable fee.

-Cosmetic Services

-Services that are primarily intended to improve your natural appearance but do not restore or materially improve a physical function or are prescribed for psychological or psychiatric reasons.
+Cosmetic Services Services that are primarily intended to improve your natural appearance but do not restore or materially improve a physical function, or are prescribed for psychological or psychiatric reasons.

-Covered Services

-Services or supplies that meet payment determination criteria and are:
+Covered Services Services or supplies that meet payment determination criteria and are:

-Listed in this Guide in Chapter 4: Description of Benefits, and Not listed in this Guide in Chapter 6: Services Not Covered.
+• Listed in this Guide in Chapter 4: Description of Benefits, and need the ongoing attention and help from licensed medical or trained paramedical personnel.

+• Not listed in this Guide in Chapter 6: Services Not Covered.